M

 Affording a Home on $30K

-Earning $30K a year puts your gross monthly income at $2,500.
-Under the 28/36 rule, that means your total housing costs — principal, interest, taxes, and insurance — should stay under $700 per month.
-That is a tight window, but homeownership is still possible with the right strategy.
+Earning $30K a year means your gross monthly income is $2,500.
+Under the 28/36 rule, your total housing payment — including principal, interest, property taxes, and insurance — should stay below $700 per month.
+With your current monthly debts of $300, the 36% back-end ratio further caps your total debt payments at $900 per month.
+This gives you a maximum home purchase price of approximately $68K with 10% down at 6.5%.

 Next